-• All participants, including research collaborators, in the project are encouraged to actively disseminate the research achievements globally through publication of coauthored international joint papers, and presentation in international conferences, etc.
+· All participants, including research collaborators, in the project are encouraged to actively

-• Funds will be allocated to the adopted research projects, taking into consideration to the maximum extent possible, the full amounts requested in the applications.

-• This research category aims to foster excellent early-career researchers by way of supporting joint international research of top-class research teams.
+- Funds will be allocated to the adopted research projects, taking into consideration to the maximum extent possible, the full amounts requested in the applications. - This research category aims to foster excellent early-career researchers by way of supporting joint international research of top-class research teams.
 To this end, we plan to provide the following expenses in addition to the research grants set forth in section C above.
-Details will be notified separately to the PI of adopted research projects.

-- Environmental expenses, to create a research environment that will enable young researchers to participate more easily in joint international research, will be paid to research groups to be supported under this research category.
-(Up to about 30 million yen per research project; to be allocated based on the situation, etc. of adoption.)

-- Tenure start-up expenses, for Co-Is (PDs), Research Collaborators (PDs, DCs) hired by a research institution as researcher with tenure (including tenure-track position) during the research period of this research category.
-(3 million yen per researcher up to 21 million yen per research project: to be allocated based on the situation, etc. of employment.)

-• For each adopted research project, an interim assessment will be conducted in the fifth year of the research period, and an ex-post assessment in the fiscal year following the final fiscal year of the research period The results of interim assessments are used to determine the extension of research periods as necessary, increase/decrease of the amounts of funding for the fiscal years after the assessment, and termination of the project, etc.

-• To promote further internationalization of your affiliated research institutions, you are encouraged to actively contribute to your affiliated research institutions, by way of sharing your experiences or knowledge on international activities that you gain through the project to the extent that it does not hamper the implementation of the grant project.
+Details will be notified separately to the PI of adopted research projects. - Environmental expenses, to create a research environment that will enable young researchers to participate more easily in joint international research, will be paid to research groups to be supported under this research category.
+(Up to about 30 million yen per research project; to be allocated based on the situation, etc. of adoption.) - Tenure start-up expenses, for Co-Is (PDs), Research Collaborators (PDs, DCs) hired by a research institution as researcher with tenure (including tenure-track position) during the research period of this research category.
+(3 million yen per researcher up to 21 million yen per research project: to be allocated based on the situation, etc. of employment.) - For each adopted research project, an interim assessment will be conducted in the fifth year of the research period, and an ex-post assessment in the fiscal year following the final fiscal year of the research period The results of interim assessments are used to determine the extension of research periods as necessary, increase/decrease of the amounts of funding for the fiscal years after the assessment, and termination of the project, etc. - To promote further internationalization of your affiliated research institutions, you are encouraged to actively contribute to your affiliated research institutions, by way of sharing your experiences or knowledge on international activities that you gain through the project to the extent that it does not hamper the implementation of the grant project.